Forichok/atlassian-local-marketplace/README.md

 # DC PluginX

-**Local Atlassian Marketplace Knowledge Base for Jira Data Center Plugins**
+**Local Atlassian Marketplace Knowledge Base for Atlassian Data Center Plugins**

-DC PluginX is a complete, production-ready system for synchronizing, storing, and managing Jira Data Center plugins from the Atlassian Marketplace.
+DC PluginX is a complete, production-ready system for synchronizing, storing, and managing Atlassian Data Center plugins from the Atlassian Marketplace.
 It provides full metadata ingestion, version history storage, local JAR storage, and a web UI for browsing and downloading plugins.

 ## Features

-- **Complete Metadata Ingestion**: Fetches all Jira Data Center plugins from Atlassian Marketplace
+- **Complete Metadata Ingestion**: Fetches all Atlassian Data Center plugins from Atlassian Marketplace
 - **Version History**: Parses and stores complete version history including release notes
 - **Local JAR Storage**: Downloads and stores plugin JAR files locally
 - **Resumable Sync**: All sync operations are resumable and fault-tolerant